CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Grant.Restrict.PurchaserQualification.3.2.0.sec=if you are an entity, you agree that neither the entity nor any of your owners or investors or any of their directors, officers, employees, agents or affiliates acting on your behalf:

-Grant.Restrict.PurchaserQualification.3.2.1.sec=is related in any way to, the governments of, or any persons within, any country or jurisdiction under a U.S. embargo enforced by the Office of Foreign Assets Control (“{_OFAC.Target}”), or any persons who are named on any list of sanctioned individuals or entities
+Grant.Restrict.PurchaserQualification.3.2.1.sec=is related in any way to, the governments of, or any persons within, any country or jurisdiction under a U.S. embargo enforced by the Office of Foreign Assets Control (“{_OFAC}”), or any persons who are named on any list of sanctioned individuals or entities

 Grant.Restrict.PurchaserQualification.3.2.2.sec=is (or has ever been) prohibited from the transaction pursuant to U.S. anti-money laundering, anti-terrorist, economic sanctions and asset control laws

-Grant.Restrict.PurchaserQualification.3.2.3.sec=is resident in a country or jurisdiction under a U.S. embargo enforced by {_OFAC} (“{_Restricted_Parties.Target}”)
+Grant.Restrict.PurchaserQualification.3.2.3.sec=is resident in a country or jurisdiction under a U.S. embargo enforced by {_OFAC} (“{_Restricted_Parties}”)

 Grant.Restrict.PurchaserQualification.3.2.secs={Grant.Restrict.PurchaserQualification.3.2.secs;and}